 The IRS really doesn’t want to have to come after you to get the money you owe.
 To make it easier for taxpayers to pay up, Uncle Sam offers payment plans.
 If you owe taxes and you can’t pay, it’s a good idea to find out whether you qualify for an installment plan.
 You may be eligible for an online payment plan if you owe the IRS less than $50,000 in income taxes, penalties and interest.
 If you fit that criteria, you can apply for a payment agreement online.
 Otherwise, you’ll need to fill out Form 9465 and mail it to your local IRS office to see what kind of plan you qualify for.

 The IRS gives eligible taxpayers up to 72 months to get their tax debt paid in full.
 Keep in mind that interest and penalties will continue to pile up until the balance is paid off.
-If you’re owed a refund in any subsequent tax years while you’re on the plan, the IRS can apply those to what you owe.
+If you’re owed a refund in any subsequent tax years while you’re on the plan, the IRS can subtract those payments from what you owe.

 Owing the IRS Mistake #4: Ignoring the Consequences